plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

 ## Start the tutorial

-Parts 1 and 2 of the Woods Hole Workshop in Molecular Evolution [SVDQuartets tutorial](https://molevolworkshop.github.io/faculty/kubatko/pdf/species-trees-tutorial-2024.html) (written by David L. Swofford and Laura Kubatko) have been recreated below (slightly modified).
+Parts 1 and 2 of the [SVDQuartets tutorial](https://molevolworkshop.github.io/faculty/kubatko/pdf/species-trees-tutorial-2024.html) (written by David L. Swofford and Laura Kubatko) from the [Woods Hole Workshop in Molecular Evolution](https://molevolworkshop.github.io/) have been recreated below (slightly modified).
 The bibliographic entries for literature cited in the tutorial are provided in the [papers cited](/papers2026/) section of this web site.

+:exclamation: Note that (because it is a tutorial written by others) the following does not have the usual :large_blue_diamond: emojis indicating when an action is required of you.
+However, we have sprinkled some :thinking: questions to help you keep track of what you've learned as you go along.

 ### Preliminaries